ManukChilingaryan/im_Repo_Epam_orinakov/JS Codeing/function-homeworks/README.md

 5. The `callback` function should log the sum to the console.

 ## 11. CALLBACK FUNCTION - LEVEL 2
-You have to write the code depending on the requirement
+You have to write the code depending on the requirement.

 #### Requirements:
 1. Define a function called `applyCallbackToArray` that takes two parameters: an array of numbers and a `callback` function.